 Why Employers Conduct Background Checks

 Why do employers want to know so much about you?
 Employers are more cautious than ever when bringing in new staff.
 They often conduct pre-employment background checks to make sure that there are no surprises waiting after they make a hire.
 It's much easier not to hire someone than it is to have to terminate them if a problem arises after they have been hired.

-How much information is checked depends on the employer's hiring policy and the type of job for which you're being considered will also play a part.
+The type and quantity of information checked depends on the employer's hiring policy.
+The type of job for which you're being considered will also play a part.
 Some companies don't check applicants' backgrounds at all, while others scrutinize applicants very carefully.

 What Employers Want to Know